-Aim: To explain competence, based on the experiences of health care workers.
+Aim: The purpose of this study was to explain competence, based on the experiences of health care workers.

 Methods: This qualitative research was conducted using conventional content analysis.
 26 healthcare workers from health centers located in southeastern Iran participated in the study by purposive sampling.
 Data were collected through semi-structured interviews and analyzed using the Lundman and Graneheim thematic content analysis.